-With over 30 years of expertise in cultural tours, trekking, ecological tours, wilderness adventures and cultural events, Trans Niugini Tours offers a number of options for accessing Papua New Guinea’s unspoiled environments and traditional cultures.
+With over 30 years of expertise in cultural tours, trekking, ecological tours, wilderness adventures and cultural events, Trans Niugini Tours offers a number of options for experiencing accessing Papua New Guinea’s unspoiled environments and traditional cultures.

-Situated at 2150 metres above sea level, Rondon Ridge offers sweeping views of the incredible Wahgi Valley, the Hagen Range and Sepik Divide.
-Just 30 minutes from the centre of Mt Hagen, each of the 12 units offers 90 degree views, modern bathrooms and electric blankets while an additional 16 newly built rooms offer double or twin share beds.
-The lodge features a main building with a lounge, bar, dining room, conference centre and a cosy fireplace for the cooler highland evenings.
-Business visitors have access to the fully-equipped conference room.
-The heating and all power is supplied by the lodge’s own hydro system, providing environmentally friendly electricity.
+Situated at 7100 feet above sea level, Rondon Ridge Lodge offers sweeping views of the incredible Wahgi Valley, the Hagen Range and Sepik Divide.
+Just 30 minutes from the centre of Mt Hagen, each of the 12 units offer a 90 degree view, modern bathrooms and electric blankets while an additional 16 newly built rooms offer double or twin share beds.
+The lodge features a large open spaced lounge, bar and dining room area, tastefully decorated with unique tribal artefacts from across the country.

-Ambua Lodge – Southern Highlands
+Ambua Lodge – Hela Province

-Enjoy some bird watching, venture along nature trails that are complete with traditional vine bridges, and discover a secluded waterfall.
+Enjoy bird watching, venture along nature trails that are complete with traditional vine bridges, and discover a secluded waterfall.
 In keeping with its back-to-nature feel, Ambua Lodge generates 24-hour clean electricity from its mini hydroelectric power plant.
 A culturally vibrant place, this is the home to the Huli Wigmen with their human hair wigs adorned with colourful flowers.
 The Tari Valley is one of the few places left where men and women can be seen wearing traditional dress as part of daily living and men’s wealth is still counted by the number of pigs and wives that they possess.

-Bensbach Wildlife Lodge
+Bensbach Wildlife Lodge – Western Province

 On the Bensbach River, in Southern PNG, this lodge is easily accessible by charter aircraft from Mt Hagen, Port Moresby, or via Daru from Cairns.
-The sweeping plains that are teeming with wildlife make this lodge truly perfect for nature lovers.
+The sweeping plains teeming with wildlife make this lodge truly perfect for nature lovers.
 This is also barramundi country, and the barramundi of Bensbach are second-to-none.
 The lodge caters for the serious angler as well as those who just want to drop a line into the water for fun.
 Included in the tariff is accommodation, all meals, transfers and fishing.

-Lake Murray Lodge
+Lake Murray Lodge – Western Province

 Karawari Lodge – East Sepik Province